 I made these Orange Spice Thumbprint Cookies yesterday.
 I had three of them while watching tv last night.
 I went to bed.
 Scott stayed up.
 And ate damn near every one of the remaining cookies.
 Seriously.

-The inspiration for this recipe came from Nick Malgieri’s book, Cookies Unlimited.
+The inspiration for this orange spice thumbprint cookie recipe came from Nick Malgieri’s book, Cookies Unlimited.
 His version are called Sonja Henies after the Norwegian champion skater of the 1930s.
 His simple recipe is a rich shortbread rolled in chopped walnuts.
 This version steps up his standard recipe and yields sweet treats that don’t last a day in my house.

 For my twist, I added fresh orange zest which you can really taste in the finished cookie.
 I also added cinnamon and cardamom to the short-bread like dough to amplify the floral notes and then rolled them in chopped pecans for a nutty crunch.
 The method of flatting the dough into a rectangular form and slicing it into equal portions came from Nick.
 The pizza cutter was MY IDEA – and it makes slicing a breeze.